openvinotoolkit/openvino/docs/IE_PLUGIN_DG/RemoteContext.md

 @sphinxdirective

 .. meta::
-   :description: Use the ov::RemoteContext class as a base class for a plugin specific remote context.
+   :description: Use the ov::RemoteContext class as the base class for a plugin-specific remote context.

 ov::RemoteContext class functionality: